The structure of doubly non-commuting isometries: Dilation theorem

 \subsection{Acknowledgements}

 The results in this paper were partly obtained during a research visit of the first author to the University of Lisbon.
 The kind hospitality of the Instituto Superior T\'{e}cnico is gratefully acknowledged.
+The second author was partially funded by FCT/Portugal through the Centre for Mathematical Analysis, Geometry, and Dynamical Systems (CAMGSD).
+We thank the referee for the careful reading of the manuscript and the constructive suggestions.